 In 2021, oil (kerosene) continues to be the most widely used fuel in off-grid homes.
 However, to reflect that a renewable liquid fuel, such as HVO may soon be available (see our future heating section) we have used the term liquid fuel in this guide to include both oil and low carbon liquid fuels.

 The guidance relating to fuel storage tanks applies to fuel storage tanks up to 3500 litres capacity supplying liquid fuel to domestic properties.
 Fuel storage tank installations must comply with regional building regulations.

-For information on larger tanks or non-residential sites, please contact OFTEC’s technical team on 01473 626 298 or email@example.com
+For information on larger tanks or non-residential sites, please email OFTEC’s technical team.

 In England and Wales, OFTEC registered technicians can self-certify that their work complies with building regulations.
 If you use an installer that isn’t registered with a competent person scheme, such as OFTEC, then you will need to obtain a Building Control Notice and arrange for an inspection, which can be costly and time consuming.
 In Scotland, you may need to apply for a warrant.

 About your fuel storage tank